rpetti/resume/resume.md

   for rapid prototyping of systems and configurations, and Docker Swarm for deployment of services and development tools.

+: **Kubernetes:** Experience with Kubernetes cluster setup, maintenance, and usage, including Helm, Istio, and Grafana+Prometheus.

 : **Linux, Solaris, AIX, and HP-UX:** Expertise with setup, maintenance, and use of a variety of Unix distributions.